 In the southern part of the US, we are lucky enough to rarely need something this extreme.
 But for those cachers in the north, you know that these open face masks can be a real life-saver in the middle of winter.
 Keep your face warm, and protected from the extreme elements so that you can enjoy finding that geocache!

 Besides your head, keeping your feet warm and dry is one of the most important survival tips in winter.
-There are a range of products out there at different prices, but I’m loving these Columbia waterproof omni-heat boots.
+There is a range of products out there at different prices, but I’m loving these Columbia waterproof omni-heat boots.

 Not only do they keep your feet dry, but they are made to insulate your feet keeping heat inside and the cold outside.
 Great for keeping those toes nice and warm, even while trekking through snow in the freezing cold.

-This jacket in particular has caught my eye because it is a 3-in-1.
+This jacket, in particular, has caught my eye because it is a 3-in-1.
 Sometimes the sun comes out and you need to shed a layer, other times you need to bundle back up.
 This jacket will help keep you warm, dry, and comfortable during your winter caching expeditions.

 The cold weather can really zap the juice out of your batteries quickly!
 Nothing makes us more irritated than making our way toward a geocache only to have our GPS die, and realizing that we have no spare batteries with us.
-But we also hate spending so much money buying batteries, especially when they are not good for the environment.
-So this battery charger is a great idea to help keep your geocaching bag full of back up batteries, while saving money throwing away fewer batteries.
+But we also hate spending so much money on buying batteries, especially when they are not good for the environment.
+So this battery charger is a great idea to help keep your geocaching bag full of back up batteries while saving money throwing away fewer batteries.

 This particular version supports both AA and AAA batteries.
 So while you are at it, charge up all those remote control batteries around the house too.

 If you are really into the extreme weather and snow caching, then you might consider a pair of these.
-They are cargo pants, but made to stay warm and dry in the snow.
+They are cargo pants but made to stay warm and dry in the snow.
 A great combination of functionality and comfort.
 I’ve put these on my wish list this year, so I’ll be fully prepared for some snow geocaching!

 Of all of our geocaching supplies, this is our go-to item.
 Our geocaching bag is important to us, so we always keep it stocked with all the things we need to go geocaching.
 This way, we are always ready to go on our next caching adventure.
 We even call it our “adventure bag.”

-It’s full of functional pockets and storage, while being weather proof.
+It’s full of functional pockets and storage while being weatherproof.
 It’s comfortable and dependable…and I honestly love my Mountainsmith Tour TLS!

 Do You Have Recommendations for Winter Geocaching Supplies?